This post may contain affiliate links. Please read our disclosure policy.

 How to Make Mexican Crema

-Mix the heavy cream and buttermilk together in a glass jar or bowl.
-Cover tightly with the lid or plastic wrap.
+1. Mix.
+Combine the heavy cream and buttermilk in a glass jar or bowl and stir together.
+Cover tightly with a lid or plastic wrap.

 Recipe Tips

-- Thickening texture.
-As the crema sits in the fridge after preparing, it can continue to thicken.
-To thin it out before serving, you can add a splash of lime juice or buttermilk and whisk with a fork until it reaches your desired consistency.
+• If it gets too thick.
+As the crema continues to sit in the fridge after making it, it can thicken further.
+To thin it out before serving, whisk in a small splash of lime juice or buttermilk until it reaches your desired consistency.

 Frequently Asked Questions